Anomandarist/Shadowrun-UK/AdventureLog/AdelphiTranshumanSystems.md

 	- Smaller 2 floors, warehouse
 	- Belongs to the same company
 	- Water tank on the roof for sprinklers
-- Smith shops for overalls, cheap plumbing tools and duffle bags.
+- Smith shops for overalls, cheap plumbing tools and duffle bags

 Warehouse:
 - Across the road behind the building